 The contribution limit remained unchanged from 2010 to 2011.
 Here are the current contribution limits:

-If you participate in more than one 401(k) plan — i.e., a Roth 401(k) and a Traditional 401(k), or multiple employers — the above 401(k) limits apply to the total amount regardless of the number of plans you participate in.
-The limits apply to your total combined contributions — specifically, your combined contributions across all plans cannot exceed the above limits.
+If you participate in more than one 401(k) plan — i.e., a Roth 401(k) and a Traditional 401(k), or plans from multiple employers — the above 401(k) limits apply to the total amount regardless of the number of plans you participate in.
+The limits apply to your total combined contributions; your combined contributions across all plans cannot exceed the above limits.

-Some employers contribute additional amount to your 401(k) — often, these are called matching contributions.
+Some employers contribute additional amount to your 401(k).
+These contributions are called matching contributions.
 Fortunately, the matching contributions made by your employer are NOT counted toward your 401k contribution limits.
 In other words, if you contribute the maximum amount each year, you are still eligible to receive your employer’s matching contributions above and beyond these limits.